Porto’s winding streets are lined with hidden gems, the most picturesque houses and seem to go up and down endlessly.

-By now, you should know all there is to know about the building and surroundings in which the architecture students from the University of Porto have the pleasure of studying.
-You should also be eager to pay them a visit.
-FAUP (Faculdade de Arquitectura da Universidade do Porto) is not just for students.
-Though it may be overlooked by your average tourist guide it is one of those landmarks that you might want to include in your route.
+The building and surroundings in which the architecture students from the University of Porto have the pleasure of studying, FAUP (Faculdade de Arquitectura da Universidade do Porto), is not just for students.

 Watch the sun go down

-Passeio das Virtudes is a really cool spot to hang out with a group of friends, read a book quietly or just to cuddle with your better half embracing one of the best city views!
+Passeio das Virtudes is a local favourite spot to hang out with a group of friends, read a book quietly or simply cuddle with your better half, basking in the dying sunlight.

-The building itself is an intricately geometric concrete block.
-Inside you’ll find clashing ambiances: traditional Portuguese tiles coexist with edgy, minimalist decorations where rough metals and neon lights are predominant.
-That contrast is the perfect analogy for the NOS Club experience: eclectic and memorable.
+The building’s interior features clashing details – traditional Portuguese tiles coexist with edgy, minimalist decorations – and that contrast is the perfect analogy for the NOS Club experience: eclectic and memorable.